Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Barham, placing the area among the bottom 25% of areas assessed nationally

-Barham has had minimal residential development activity, with an average of 3 dwelling approvals per year over the past five years (19 approvals in total).
-This low level of development is typical of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-It should be noted that due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.
+Barham has had minimal residential development activity with 3 dwelling approvals annually over the past five years (19 approvals total).
+This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+The small number of approvals means individual projects can significantly impact annual growth statistics.

-Barham has shown significantly less construction activity than the Rest of NSW, with its development pattern well below national averages.
-Recent building activity consists entirely of detached dwellings, reflecting rural living preferences for space and privacy.
-The estimated population density is 633 people per dwelling approval, indicating a quiet, low activity development environment.
-According to the latest AreaSearch quarterly estimate, Barham is projected to add 106 residents by 2041.
+Barham has shown less construction activity than Rest of NSW, with a development pattern well below national averages.
+Recent building activity consists entirely of detached dwellings, aligning with rural living preferences for space and privacy.
+As of 2021, the estimated population per dwelling approval is 633 people.
+By 2041, Barham is projected to add 106 residents according to AreaSearch's latest quarterly estimate.

 Development appears to be keeping pace with projected growth, but buyers may face increasing competition as the population expands.